plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The presentation retains its element but does not retain the `IFieldValueHost` or its validation state.
 Those values are supplied to each `apply()` call.

 Applications may implement `IFieldPresentation` directly or derive from `FieldPresentationBase`.

+The optional ARIA getters allow a presentation whose generated HTML requires specialized accessibility behavior to supply immutable updater instances.
+An omitted getter and a getter returning `null` both mean that the presentation supplies no specialized updater of that kind.
+The presentation itself does not mutate ARIA attributes through these getters.

 #### Field Presentation Factory